Build a stronger neighbourhood

 - connect with each other for safety, to swap phone numbers for emergencies, or to get together to make home emergency plans.

-Visit the Neighbour Day website to find out more and download your FREE e-kit to help plan your event.
+Visit the Neighbour Day website to find out more and get some tips on how to make great connections with your neighbours.